monix/monix.io/docs/2x/eval/task.md

 ### Task.create

 `Task.create` allows for creating an asynchronous `Task` using a callback-based API.
-For example, lets create an utility that evaluates expressions with a given delay:
+For example, let's create a utility that evaluates expressions with a given delay:

 ```scala